hashicorp/design-system/website/docs/components/pagination/partials/code/component-api.md

 The "end" value of the range in the informational text.
 </C.Property>
 <C.Property @name="totalItems" @required="true" @type="string|number">
 The "out of" total items in the informational text.
-It's not required if `showTotalItems` is set to `false`.
+Not required if `showTotalItems` is set to `false`.
 </C.Property>
 <C.Property @name="showTotalItems" @type="boolean" @values={{array "true" "false" }} @default="true">
 Controls the visibility of the total items in the informational text.